CHAPTER THREE: THE RENDEZVOUS

 The guy sank in my chair.
 He was rolling my Smith and Wesson .38 special in his finger as he made himself comfortable.
 He spoke.
 “Great job you did Marcus, I’ll take it from here.”
 No sooner had Marcus put down his aim than I turned him round and skillfully took his gun out of him.
 My left hand firmly on his neck and my right hand pointing the gun on his head.

-“Wow Jack.
+“Wow Allan.
 Relax.
 We are here to talk.”
 The other guy spoke so candidly.
 He was still rolling my Smith and Wesson .38 special.

 “Start talking before I blow his brains.”
 I said.